imaffett23/DC_Projects/README.md

 # DC_Projects
 A collection of projects I have completed through DataCamp.
+These projects required skills (both basic and advanced) central to the data science work flow and allowed me to further my studies in a practical and applied setting.